 ‘We are constantly looking for innovative and meaningful ways to enhance the travel experience for our customers.
 To help passengers experience something memorable is a big part of what we mean by “travelling well”.
 Betsy Beer is a great example of this.
 A beautifully crafted product designed purely with the traveller, and beer lover, in mind.’

 ‘The introduction of a bespoke craft beer, brewed in our home city and with due consideration to the aircraft environment is testament to Cathay Pacific’s pursuit of offering a Life Well Travelled experience,’ says Aaron Claxton, head of catering inflight services at Cathay Pacific, adding that customers should pair it with the burger and fries on offer on UK routes.

-As well as on routes between London Heathrow, London Gatwick, Manchester and Hong Kong this month, you can also try Betsy Beer in the lounges at Hong Kong and London Heathrow airports.
+As well as on routes between London Heathrow, Manchester and Hong Kong, you can also try Betsy Beer in the lounges at Hong Kong and London Heathrow airports.
 Even if you’re not flying, you can find Betsy in various bars and restaurants around Hong Kong, including Quarry Bay’s Mr & Mrs Fox, Plat du Jour, Public and Café Grey Deluxe at The Upper House hotel – so you can enjoy the Life Well Travelled experience on the ground as well as onboard.